 We can stand on the beach with suicide pills to hand or work for a human future immediately here through our work with the art form of drama in education.

 In Process Drama in the Lowlands: My journey of exploration and discovery, Bob Selderslaghs charts his pioneering work with process drama in Belgium.
 He was the first ever in the Low Countries to obtain a PhD in the arts with a focus on drama in education and education in drama.
 He identifies the cultural preconceptions at work with regard to what drama should be both within the school curriculum and in the education of teachers, some of which will be familiar to UK readers.
-Coming from this cultural context and at the same time grasping the value of Mantle of the Expert Selderslaughs is inspired to formulate a research question that investigates a discourse between the two.
+Coming from this cultural context and at the same time grasping the value of Mantle of the Expert, Selderslaghs is inspired to formulate a research question that investigates a discourse between the two.

 He salutes the seminal work of Luke Abbot and Tim Taylor, both for the courses they have provided and their Mantle of the Expert website, in enabling him to understand the pedagogic implications of this process.
 At the same time he becomes intrigued by the